 As data controllers, all academies are subject to the General Data Protection Regulation (GDPR) and Data Protection Act 2018 (“Data Protection Legislation”).
 In addition, teachers owe a common law duty of care to safeguard the welfare of their pupils.
 This duty is acknowledged in the provisions governing disclosure of information about pupils.

+Adults may have access to special category personal data about pupils and their families, which must be kept confidential at all times and only shared when legally permissible to do so and in the interests of the child.
+Records should only be shared with those who have a legitimate professional need to see them.
+In circumstances where special category personal data needs to be shared, the Data Protection Legislation contains ‘safeguarding of children and individuals at risk’ as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent.
+In such cases, adults have a duty to pass the information on without delay to those with designated safeguarding responsibilities.
+See paragraph 21 below.

-Adults may have access to confidential information about pupils in order to undertake their responsibilities.
-In some circumstances, the information may be sensitive data and/or confidential.
-Confidential or personal information about a pupil or their family must never be disclosed to anyone other than on a need to know basis and advice should be sought prior to disclosure to ensure such disclosure is in accordance with the Data Protection Legislation and the Trust’s Privacy Notices.
-In circumstances where the pupil’s identity does not need to be disclosed, the information should be used anonymously.
+Confidential or personal information about a pupil or their family must never be disclosed to anyone other than on a need-to-know basis and advice should be sought prior to disclosure to ensure such disclosure is in accordance with the Data Protection Legislation, The Education (Pupil Information) Regulations 2005 (Maintained Schools), and the School’s Privacy Notices.
+In circumstances where the pupil’s identity does not need to be disclosed the information should be used anonymously.
 The information must never be used to intimidate, humiliate, or embarrass the pupil.
-The information must never be used by anyone for their own or others advantage (including that of partners, friends relatives or other organisations).
+The information must never be used by anyone for their own or others advantage (including that of partners, friend’s relatives or other organisations).

-There are some circumstances in which an adult may be expected to share information about a pupil, for example, when abuse is alleged or suspected.
-In such cases, adults have a duty to pass the information on without delay to those with designated safeguarding responsibilities.
-See paragraph 19 below.

 Confidential information about pupils must be held securely.
 Confidential information about pupils must not be held off the School site other than on security protected Trust equipment.
 The information must only be stored for the length of time necessary to discharge the task for which it is required.

 If a pupil or parent/carer makes a disclosure regarding abuse or neglect, the adult must follow the Trust’s procedures and the guidance as set out in ‘Keeping Children Safe in Education’ DfE.
 Confidentiality must not be promised to the pupil or parent/carer.
 However, reassurance should be given that the information will be treated sensitively.

-If an adult is in any doubt about the storage or sharing of information they must seek guidance from the [Tier].
+If an adult is in any doubt about the storage or sharing of information they must seek guidance from the [Tier] and for data breaches [Tier].
 Any media or legal enquiries must be passed to [Tier].

 Propriety, Behaviour and Appearance

 All adults working with children have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of pupils.
 They should adopt high standards of personal conduct in order to maintain the confidence and respect of their colleagues, pupils and the public in general.
 An adult’s behaviour or actions, either in or out of the workplace, must not compromise their position within the work setting, or bring the Trust into disrepute.
-Non-exhaustive examples of unacceptable behaviour are contained in the Trust’ disciplinary procedure.
+Non-exhaustive examples of unacceptable behaviour are contained in the Trust’s disciplinary procedure.